The Mass-Concentration Relation and the Stellar-to-Halo Mass Ratio in the CFHT Stripe 82 Survey: Abstract

 \section{Abstract}

-We present a new measurement of the mass-concentration relation and the stellar-to-halo mass ratio over a $5\times 10^{12}M_{\odot}$ to $2\times 10^{14}M_{\odot}$ mass range.
-To achieve this, we use the CFHT Stripe 82 Survey (CS82) weak lensing data combined with a well defined catalog of clusters (the redMaPPer catalogue) and the LOWZ/CMASS galaxies of the Sloan Digital Sky Survey-III Baryon Oscillation Spectroscopic Survey Tenth Data Release (SDSS-III BOSS DR10).
-The stacked lensing signals around these samples are modeled as a sum of contributions from the central galaxy, the dark matter halo, and the neighboring halos.
-We measure the mass-concentration relation: $c_{200}(M)=A(\frac{M_{200}}{M_0})^{B}$ with $A=5.25\pm1.67, B=-0.13\pm0.12$ for $0.2<z<0.4$ and $A=6.77\pm1.13, B=-0.15\pm0.06$ for $0.4<z<0.6$.
-We conclude that the amplitude A and slope $\rm B$ are both consistent with the simulation predictions by Klypin et al. (2014) within the errors.
-We also measure the stellar-to-halo mass ratio and find it to be flatter than previous measurement for high stellar masses because of the complex structures and merger history in massive dark matter halos.
+We present a new measurement of the mass-concentration relation and the stellar-to-halo mass ratio over the halo mass range $5\times 10^{12}$ to $2\times 10^{14}M_{\odot}$.
+To achieve this, we use weak lensing measurements from the CFHT Stripe 82 Survey (CS82), combined with the central galaxies from the redMaPPer cluster catalogue and the LOWZ/CMASS galaxy sample of the Sloan Digital Sky Survey-III Baryon Oscillation Spectroscopic Survey Tenth Data Release.
+The stacked lensing signals around these samples are modeled as a sum of contributions from the central galaxy, its dark matter halo, and the neighboring halos, as well as a term for possible centering errors.
+We measure the mass-concentration relation: $c_{200c}(M)=A(\frac{M_{200c}}{M_0})^{B}$ with $A=5.24\pm1.24, B=-0.13\pm0.10$ for $0.2<z<0.4$ and $A=6.61\pm0.75, B=-0.15\pm0.05$ for $0.4<z<0.6$.
+These amplitudes and slopes are completely consistent with predictions from recent simulations.
+We also measure the stellar-to-halo mass ratio for our samples, and find results consistent with previous measurements from lensing and other techniques.